FAQ – Safety & health in Peru

 Peru is not a dangerous country, but staying alert is of course a good idea.
 Below we provide you some safety tips and some situations you should avoid.

-In Peru there are far more non-violent (for example pick-pocketing) than violent crimes.
+1. In Peru there are far more non-violent (for example pick-pocketing) than violent crimes.
 Especially in Cusco violence is very rare and safety is not a mayor issue.
-But like in every other country in the world (violent) crimes do occur.
-As a consequence it is better not to walk around alone, especially at night (after a few beers…).
+But like in every other country in the world crimes do occur.
+As a consequence, it is better not to walk around alone at night (after a few beers…).

-We can be short about drugs: it is cheap and easy to get in Peru, but all possession of any kind of drugs is illegal.
+4. We can be very short about drugs: don’t!
+It is cheap and easy to get in Peru, but all possession of any kind of drugs is illegal.
 Don´t take any risks, if you get caught you are in very big trouble.

-For your safety: use taxis, especially at night.
-Although many cabdrivers work illegally, that does not mean they are criminals.
-Nevertheless, we want to advice you to take an official taxi if possible.
-You will recognize these taxis by the telephone number on the roof and radio communication in the car.
-Ask personnel of bars, restaurants or hotels to call a taxi for you.
-Never react to invitations of strangers to share a cab.
+8. Taxis: we want to advice you to take an official taxi if possible.
+You will recognize these taxis by the telephone number on the roof and radio communication in the car or you can get them with an App like Uber.
+You can also ask personnel of bars, restaurants or hotels to call a taxi for you.
+Never react to invitations of strangers to share a taxi.

 Social unrest and protests